Sunday, August 9, 2015

 Crow Town in Stevenson

-Crow Town encompassed an area of several miles by the early 1800s as increasing numbers of Cherokee families settled here.
-With the creation of Jackson County in 1819, many of the Cherokees moved to the south side of the river – some 19th-century maps placed Crow Town near the southeast end of Snodgrass Bridge which takes Highway 117 across the Tennessee River east of Stevenson.
+Crow Town encompassed several miles by the early 1800s as increasing numbers of Cherokee families settled there.
+With the creation of Jackson County in 1819, many Cherokees moved to the south side of the river – some 19th-century maps placed Crow Town near the southeast end of Snodgrass Bridge, which carries Highway 117 across the Tennessee River east of Stevenson.
 The 1782 site of Crow Town, one-half mile from the confluence of Crow Creek and the original channel of the Tennessee River, was flooded with the closing of the spillway gates at Guntersville Dam in 1939.

 Trail of Tears Bridgeport

 In late June of 1838, a party of 1,070 poorly equipped Indians was marched overland from Ross' Landing at Chattanooga, Tennessee, to Waterloo, Alabama, because of low water in the upper Tennessee River.
 Following the general route of present-day U.S. Highway 72, they camped at Bellefonte, where about 300 escaped between Bellefonte and Woodville.
 On June 26, the remainder refused to proceed.
 Consequently, the militia, under the command of Army Captain G.S.
-Drane was tasked to mobilize the group and escort them to Waterloo.
+Drane, was tasked with mobilizing the group and escorting them to Waterloo.
 Arriving in miserable condition on July 10, 1838, the Cherokee were placed on a boat to continue their journey West.

 Alabama's Fan Club and Museum, Randy Owens and Teddy Wayne Gentry